fr3fou/nectar/README.md

     - [x] Optimize ~~(Implement FFT)~~ - using gonum
 - [x] Caclulate frequency
 - [x] Calculate the offset from A440
+- [ ] Filter out noise
+- [ ] Fix chugging (take the FFT of a smaller chunk, rather than a full second)

 ## References